Beginners of the Curly Girl Method – you’ve come to the right place!

 I cannot stress this enough.
-You will not see results overnight but if you stick with it, even though the transition phase, you’ll start to see the true potential of your curls.
+You will not see results overnight but if you stick with it, even through the Curly Girl transition phase, you’ll start to see the true potential of your curls.

 Here are my own before and after photos:

 Just Looking For Products To Use?

 What is the Curly Girl Method (For Beginners)

 Beginners of the Curly Girl Method might know that the method was created by Lorraine Massey.
 She is the author of the best-selling book Curly Girl Handbook.

 Also known as CG or CGM, the Curly Girl Method encourages you to ditch products containing harmful chemicals as well as heat appliances like straighteners.

 The results?
 Healthy, shiny, bouncy curls!